Davipb/lakesis/README.md

 The two most significant bits of the byte indicate how many operands that instruction expects, from 0 `00` to 2 `10` -- the value 3 `11` is reserved and shouldn't be used.
 The remaining lower bits identify the instruction itself.

-First line contains the assembly mnemonic of the instruction, second line contains the value of the instruction in hexadecimal after masking out the top two bits, third line contains a description of the instruction.
+In the list below, the first line contains the assembly mnemonic of the instruction, the second line contains the value of the instruction in hexadecimal after masking out the top two bits, and the third line contains a description of the instruction.
-All values following the mnemonic or non-numeric bytes in the opcode are operands (view section below on all available operands).
+All values following the mnemonic or non-numeric bytes in the opcode are operands (check the section below for an overview of all available operands and addressing modes).

 #### Special
 * NOP